113ll3/Ibmclouddocscli/reference/ibmcloud/cli_subnet.md

 ```
 {: codeblock}

-This command lists IP V4 subnets on current account filtering by datacenter is `dal09`, subnet type is `PRIMARY`, and network space is `PUBLIC`.
+This command lists IPV4 subnets on the current account, and filters by datacenter `dal09`, subnet type `PRIMARY`, and network space `PUBLIC`.

 ## ibmcloud sl subnet lookup
 {: #sl_subnet_lookup}